 TripIt’s a handy tool that helps users build an itinerary from their bookings.
 Just forward every confirmation email to TripIt, and you have an itinerary you can access from your phone or computer, wherever you are.

 It even provides maps to help you get from place to place in your itinerary.
 And TripIt Pro has added features like a Seat Tracker to help you choose the best seats on your flight.

 And there’s a free version, so you really don’t have a reason not to try it.

 What was previously known as Google Trips has evolved into Google Travel.

 At its core, Google Travel helps you plan trips and display all of your travel information easily.

 Google Travel does what Google does best: aggregates all the most helpful information in one place.
-So you don't have to switch between a million sites researching flights, hotels, activities, maps, weather, and then compare all the deals.
+So you don't have to switch between a million sites, online brochures and forum threads to find flights, hotels, activities, maps, weather, and then compare all the deals.
 Google Travel does it all for you in a single (and helpful) step.

 All the information is saved in your Google account, stored in one single spot.
 Confirmations sent to your Gmail get automatically added to your itinerary.